 Kevin handles disputes over “Money and Dirt” and also runs a blog by the same title – http://moneyanddirt.com/

-He works with diverse real estate clients (owners, developers, investors, LLCs, REITs, corporations, partnerships, and public agencies) to help solve all types of problems.
-Cases often involve broken contracts (development agreements, purchase and sale, options, leases), title and title insurance issues, easements, and eminent domain.
+He solves problems for a diverse set of real estate clients -- owners, developers, investors, LLCs, partnerships/funds, REITs, and public agencies.
+Cases often involve broken contracts (development agreements, purchase and sale, options, leases), title and title insurance issues, easements, LLC and partnership disputes, and eminent domain.

 Kevin also specializes in secured lending disputes.
-He represents a mixture of private lenders and sophisticated borrowers/guarantors to resolve disputes involving loan default, receivership, foreclosure, and lien/priority issues.
+He represents a mixture of private lenders and sophisticated borrowers/guarantors (often developers and investors) to resolve disputes involving loan default, receivership, foreclosure, and lien/priority issues.

 As an Adjunct Professor at U.C.
 Berkeley School of Law in 2016, Kevin taught Real Estate Transactions and Litigation to advanced JD and MBA students, and he is a regular seminar speaker on real estate and secured lending issues.
 He is also an Annual Update Author for CEB’s leading treatise “Mortgages, Deeds of Trust, and Foreclosure Litigation.”